-There is an ongoing debate as to the relative advantages and disadvantages of organic farming compared to conventional farming.
-At the center of the issue is the use of organic nutrient sources - animal manures, plant residues, and biosolids - versus manufactured (mineral) fertilizer sources.
+here is an ongoing debate as to the relative advantages and disadvantages of organic farming compared to conventional farming.
+At the center of the issue is the use of organic nutrient sources-animal manures, plant residues and biosolids-versus commercial (mineral) fertilizer sources.
 While the resolution of the overall debate involving organic and inorganic remains to be found, crop preference for nutrient sources is a given.
 Crops take up (absorb) and use almost exclusively inorganic nutrient forms.

-All the nutrients contained in any organic source remain unavailable for crop use until the material is decomposed (mineralized), releasing its nutrients to the inorganic soil pool.
-While organic substances are found to some extent in all agricultural soils, they are continuously in some stage of transformation - mineralization or decomposition - back to the inorganic form.
+Except for potassium (K), all the other nutrients contained in any organic source remain unavailable for crop use until the material is decomposed (mineralized), releasing its nutrients to the inorganic soil pool.
+Since K does not form any organic compounds within a living cell of an organism, most K, if not all, in plant residues or other organic sources can be easily leached out by water before decomposition and mineralization of the organic material has taken place.
+While organic substances are found to some extent in all agricultural soils, they are continuously in some stage of transformation-mineralization or decomposition-back to the inorganic form.
 They are valuable nutrient sources, but the nutrients they contain must be transformed to their inorganic form to be taken up by plants.

 In fact, plants take up nutrients as ions.
 Ions are electrically charged forms of each nutrient or element.
 Some are cations (positively charged) and others are anions (negatively charged).
-For example, the three major plant nutrients nitrogen (N), phosphorus (P), and potassium (K) are taken up by plant roots as follows.
+For example, the three major plant nutrients nitrogen (N), phosphorus (P) and K are taken up by plant roots as follows:

-- N is absorbed as ammonium (NH $4^+$ , a cation) or nitrate (NO $3^-$ , an anion). - P is absorbed either as $\rm H_2PO_4^{-}$ or $\rm HPO_4^{2-},$ both anions. - K is absorbed as K+, a cation.
+- N is absorbed as ammonium (NH4+, a cation) or nitrate (NO3-, an anion). - P is absorbed either as H2PO4- or HPO42-, both anions. - K is absorbed as K+, a cation.

 Using K to illustrate, the following series of events might take place when a nutrient is added to the soil.
-Remember, it doesn't matter whether the nutrient source is animal manure, crop residue, biosolid, or manufactured fertilizer, the K must be available as K+ before the crop can use it.
+Remember, it doesn't matter whether the nutrient source is animal manure, crop residue, biosolid, or commercial fertilizer, the K must be available as K before the crop can use it.
 Once it is in this ionic form, there is no distinction as to what its original source might have been.
-It is now subject to all the phenomena that ordinarily take place in the soil.
+It is now subject to all the processes that ordinarily take place in the soil.